wren-lang/wren/doc/site/classes.markdown

 ^title Classes
-^category types
+^category guide

 Every value in Wren is an object, and every object is an instance of a class.
 Even `true` and `false` are full-featured objects&mdash;instances of the [`Bool`](core/bool.html) class.

-Classes contain both *behavior* and *state*.
-Behavior is defined in *methods* which are stored in the class.
+Classes define an objects *behavior* and *state*.
+Behavior is defined by [*methods*][method calls] which live in the class.
+Every object of the same class supports the same methods.
 State is defined in *fields*, whose values are stored in each instance.

+[method calls]: method-calls.html

 ## Defining a class